DSaunders/MyBlog/a-return-to-blogging.md

 That's why I built the [thing you are reading this post on](https://gitsite.io/) - a site where I can commit a markdown file to a git repository and have it published as a blog post.
 No static site generators or dependencies to manage, just `git push` and there it is.

-(while I built it for my benefit, I've opened it up so anybody can do the same thing)
+(while I built it for my benefit, I've opened it up so anybody can do the same thing.
+Take a look if you also want to start blogging again!)

 The irony is not lost on me... updating an existing blog was too much work so instead I built a complete blog engine.. but here we are.